Brighton Team News

 Go on the Brighton

-Sky Bet Championship: Brighton and Blackpool play out 0-0 draw at Amex
+Sky Bet Championship: Brighton and Cardiff play out 1-1 draw at the Amex

 Todays Team News

 The Football League Championship is the highest division of The Football League and second-highest division overall in the English football league system after the Premier League.
 The Championship primary motto is Real football, real fans.
-The Football League Championship was introduced for the 2004–05 season, having been previously known as the Football League First Division.Sky Bet Championship: Brighton and Blackpool play out 0-0 draw at Amex
+The Football League Championship was introduced for the 2004–05 season, having been previously known as the Football League First Division.Sky Bet Championship: Brighton and Cardiff play out 1-1 draw at the Amex

-Sky Bet Championship: Sami Hyypia frustrated after Brighton draw
+Sky Bet Championship: Stuart Pearce and Sami Hyypia left frustrated by bore draw